matthewturk/astr496-spr2018/syllabus.md

 ### Hide

-When you can’t or don’t want to run, take shelter indoors.
+When you can't or don't want to run, take shelter indoors.

 - Take time now to learn different ways to seek shelter in your building.
 - If severe weather is imminent, go to the nearest indoor storm refuge area.
-- If someone is trying to hurt you and you can’t evacuate, get to a place where you can’t be seen, lock or barricade your area, silence your phone, don’t make any noise and don’t come out until you receive an Illini-Alert indicating it is safe to do so.
+- If someone is trying to hurt you and you can't evacuate, get to a place where you can't be seen, lock or barricade your area, silence your phone, don't make any noise and don't come out until you receive an Illini-Alert indicating it is safe to do so.

 ### Fight